DwayneSelsig/spfx-my-enterprise-apps-webpart/README.md

 ![My Enterprise Apps webpart in SharePoint](docs/images/My-apps-screenshot.png "My Enterprise Apps webpart in SharePoint")

-## Contributing

-We welcome contributions from the community!
-Here are some ways you can help:

-- **Translations**: Help translate the webpart into additional languages.
-The current supported languages are English and Dutch.
-If you'd like to contribute translations, please submit a pull request with the updated localization files in the `loc` folder.
-- **Feature Suggestions**: Have an idea for a new feature or improvement?
-Please open an issue to share your suggestion.
-We'd love to hear about features you'd like to see in the Entra Enterprise Apps webpart.

 ## Features

 The Entra Enterprise Apps webpart provides the following functionality: